Your Essential Berlin 3 Day Itinerary

 Berlin is the ideal place for a city break in Europe.
 This city is a real box-ticker: must-try local delicacies, rich history, world-famous beer and and some of the most remarkable museums in the world.
 With the European continent eyeing more flexibility on movement between borders (and steadily increasing the flow of tourists), there may just be some tantalising deals round the corner.
 For so many reasons (that we're about to dive into – be patient), Berlin should really top your bucket list of destinations to visit.

-Here, we’ve set out our essential Berlin 3 day itinerary for your reading pleasure.
+Here, we here at Plum Guide have set out our essential Berlin 3 day itinerary for your reading pleasure.

-Luggage unpacked and nicely settled in, it’s time for breakfast, ja?
+Luggage unpacked and nicely settled in, it’s time for breakfast.

 Located in Mitte, Zeit Fur Brot is well worth checking out.
 It translates as ‘time for bread’ (the locals are great at speaking English but we suggest brushing up on a bit of Deutsch).
 Take a seat outside on the pavement in classic European fashion.